Definition

 What is transformational leadership?

 While transformational leaders are often admired, they don't seek out praise or adulation because their focus is on doing what's best for their organization.
-Risk taking is calculated -- based on gathering intelligence from team members, the leader's own instincts and experience.
+Risk-taking is calculated based on gathering intelligence from team members, the leader's own instincts and experience.
 Decisions are made with an eye toward the organization's values, vision and objectives.

 Why is transformational leadership important?

 There are many kinds of leadership styles.
-While some may benefit the individual leader or offer short-term results, transformational leadership inspires actions and habits designed to help an organization over long time periods.
+While some might benefit the individual leader or offer short-term results, transformational leadership inspires actions and habits designed to help an organization over long periods.
 This approach has gained popularity because it can be the proverbial win-win, helping both the leader and organization succeed.

 For example, rather than focus on tactics or short-term issues, a transformational leader gives priority to understanding what motivates individual employees and helps them focus on the company's long-term vision.

 These leaders also aren't afraid to be challenged or consider constructive criticism.
-As a result, employees are empowered to share their ideas and offer constructive criticism of new directives.
+As a result, employees are empowered to share their ideas and feedback on new directives.
 Leaders will also take risks and encourage suggestions from others so everyone has input into the team's accomplishments.
-Rather than a rigid leadership approach, transformational leaders practice team building and encourage coaching.
-Building confidence in employees' ability to succeed and learn from failures better prepares organizations for sudden changes, such as a reorganization or downsizing.

-Transactional vs. transformational leadership
+Key differences: Transactional vs. transformational leadership

-Different managers may deploy different management styles depending on the situation and the needs of the organization.
+Different managers might deploy different management styles depending on the situation and the needs of the organization.
 There are times when a more transactional approach is needed to make sure important short-term goals are met and operations are running smoothly.
 However, the transformational approach encourages business innovation, new ideas and longer-term objectives.

 Transactional leadership

 Transactional leadership uses structure and clear guidance to determine and communicate an employee's performance requirements.
 It also employs a system of rewards and punishments, depending on the results.
 This transactional leadership approach tends to favor short-term planning and results.
 While it is a more top-down approach than others, ideally, employees are given the resources they need to do their jobs effectively, and goals are mutually agreed to.
-So-called SMART -- specific, measurable, achievable, relevant and time-bound -- goals are set for employees.
+SMART -- specific, measurable, achievable, relevant and time-bound -- goals are set for employees.

 Transactional leaders also practice management by exception, not getting involved if things run as expected.
 But negative results, such as missed sales goals or production delays, attract prompt attention.